Protecting Language Models Against Unauthorized Distillation through Trace Rewriting: Experiments

 \subsection{Anti-Distillation Results}

 In Figure~\ref{fig:grad_embed_comparison}, we evaluate the relative efficacy of the three proposed anti-distillation rewriting methods: two that are prompt-based (semantic and optimized), and one gradient-based which has three variants.
 Here, we note two key findings.
 First, \emph{all methods substantially reduce distillation efficacy while maintaining accuracy of the teacher model}.
 Second, \emph{prompt-based approaches significantly outperform gradient-based rewriting}.
 Notably, the best rewriting method is \emph{optimized prompting (OPT)}, which yields student accuracy below 20\% on both GSM8K and MATH datasets, with as much as $\sim$61\% accuracy reduction compared to distillation from clean traces.
 Moreover, it actually \emph{increases} the accuracy of the teacher on GSM8K (by $\sim$3\%) and MATH (by $\sim$22\%) datasets.
+This improvement is due to rewriter LLM being able to correct errors in the teacher's original traces during rewriting.